Tigers vs. Twins Player Props Betting Odds

-Carlos Correa and Spencer Torkelson are two of the players with prop bets for the taking when the Minnesota Twins and the Detroit Tigers play at Target Field on Thursday (first pitch at 7:10 PM ET).
+Player prop betting options for Carlos Correa, Spencer Torkelson and others are available in the Minnesota Twins-Detroit Tigers matchup at Target Field on Friday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!